 The Basement Server Room

-A technician spends two hours in a server room with no cellular signal.
-The watch starts the timer on arrival via NFC, the phone (in the locker) is offline.
+A technician spends two hours in a server room with no cellular signal, a familiar situation in time tracking for IT professionals.
+The timer is started from the watch on arrival, the phone (in the locker) is offline.
 The watch tracks locally.
-On return, the phone and the watch sync directly over Bluetooth, then both push to the cloud.
+On return, the phone and the watch sync directly over Bluetooth, and the phone pushes everything to the cloud once it has a connection again.

 The Coffee Shop Wi-Fi Drop

-You're working at a coffee shop.
+You're working at a coffee shop with the timer running on your phone.
 The Wi-Fi drops for 90 seconds in the middle of a Pomodoro.
-The desktop app keeps running the timer.
+The timer keeps running locally.
 The drop has no visible effect; the entry has the correct start and end times.

 Battery and Storage